Zuppa Inglese – Italian English Trifle

 How to make the Zuppa Inglese – Italian English Trifle:

 Prepare a vanilla cream with eight egg yolks, 2/3 cup sugar, milk, flour, and vanilla.
-Warm the milk, add the egg yolks, sugar, vanilla, and flour.
+Warm the milk and add egg yolks, sugar, vanilla, and flour.
 Keep mixing over low heat until you get a smooth cream, but do not allow it to boil.

 Cut the sponge cake into slices about 1/2-in. thick and 1-in. wide.
 Arrange a layer of sponge cake in a deep serving platter, sprinkle with alchemies to moisten, and then pour a cream layer.
 Cover with another layer of sponge cake.
 Sprinkle with rum, spread with cream, cover with the last layer of sponge cake and drizzle with alchemies.